michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 > The tidyverse is an opinionated collection of R packages designed for data science.
 All packages share an underlying design philosophy, grammar, and data structures.

-The `tidyverse` includes among many other the [`magrittr` package](https://magrittr.tidyverse.org/).
-The package provides the `%>%` pipe operator throughout it's ecosystem.
-The pipe operator an incredible helpful tool because it...
+The `tidyverse` includes among many others the [`magrittr` package](https://magrittr.tidyverse.org/).
+The package provides the `%>%` pipe operator throughout its ecosystem.
+The pipe operator is an incredible helpful tool because it...

 > makes your code more readable by:
 > * structuring sequences of data operations left-to-right (as opposed to from the inside and out),